mGresset/beelieve_in_ourselves/README.md

 This simulation allowed us to determine the mathematical formula to use in order to convert the readout to a 0 to 100 scale.

 We have also used the photodiode datasheet to determine its theoretical maximum and minimum voltage outputs.\
-Moreover, we had to do an experience in a “realistic environment” by exposing the photodiode to high luminist flash, and isolating the photodiode to simulate the day and night conditions. \
+Although we had to do an experience in a “realistic environment” by exposing the photodiode to high luminist flash, and isolating the photodiode to simulate the day and night conditions. \
 We have established the formula according to the results retrieved form this experience.

 ### Our Week experiment